2014 Bahrain Grand Prix: Race

 Hülkenberg made a mistake, allowing Ricciardo to take advantage and passed him at the turn eleven exit to move into fourth place on lap 53.
 Massa battled Vettel for sixth driving into the first corner and overtook him at the fourth turn, but Vettel retook the position.
 Button slowed with a clutch problem and drove into his garage to become the race's final retirement on the 56th lap.
 With the two Mercedes drivers having repeatedly duelled for position over the closing laps, Rosberg had taken the best from his tyres by the start of the final lap.
 Hamilton maintained his advantage over the rest of the lap to win the race.
-Rosberg finished second, and Pérez narrowly held off a closing Ricciardo over the event's final few laps to clinch third.
+Rosberg finished second, and Pérez narrowly held off a closing Ricciardo over the final few laps to clinch third.
 It was Pérez's first podium since the 2012 Italian Grand Prix and Force India's first since the 2009 Belgian Grand Prix.
 Hülkenberg finished fifth, ahead of Vettel and Massa in sixth and seventh.
 Bottas, Alonso and Räikkönen rounded out the top ten points-scoring finishers.
 Kvyat, Grosjean, Chilton, Maldonado and Kobayashi filled the next five positions, while Bianchi (one lap down) was the last of the classified finishers.
 There were two lead changes in the race; two drivers reached the front of the field.
 Hamilton's total of 54 laps led was the most of any competitor.
 It was Hamilton's second consecutive victory of the season and the 24th of his career, equalling the number of victories by five-time World Champion Juan Manuel Fangio.